 - Consolidated inspections for nonresident pharmacies.
 If an out-of-state board(s) requires a current inspection by a board-approved third party or designated agent, an inspection through VPP may meet this requirement.

 - Demonstrate compounding compliance.
-Show your pharmacy’s compliance to current US Pharmacopeia standards <795> and<797>, for nonsterile and sterile compounding.
+Show your pharmacy’s compliance to current US Pharmacopeia standards <795>, <797>, and <800> for nonsterile, sterile compounding, and hazardous drug compounding.

 Complete the form to request more information.

 The following eligibility requirements must be met for NABP to conduct a VPP inspection of the applicant facility.
 A facility that is unable to meet these eligibility requirements will have their application closed in accordance with the program terms and conditions.

 - Facility must be a licensed pharmacy operating in the United States or Puerto Rico with an active license in its resident state.